canopy-js/canopy-js/ACKNOWLEDGEMENTS.md

-Canopy builds on ideas from the Moss project of Greenhouse Software, which is [hiring](http://greenhouse.io/careers).
+Canopy builds on ideas from the [Moss](https://github.com/grnhse/moss#deploying-with-github-pages-and-travis) project of Greenhouse Software.
+Greenhouse is [hiring](http://greenhouse.io/careers).